Watch out for the lizards

 Home to sea gypsies, monitor lizards, longtail boats, rubber trees, white-bellied eagles, ocean treasures, butterflies, quiet bays, beautiful beaches and thick jungle where terrestrial spirits are said to whisper in the sea breeze, Ko Bulon Lae is a magical place.
-Blissfully free of the major development that defines many Thai islands, all it takes is a stroll to be enchanted by Bulon.
+All it takes is a stroll to be enchanted.

-Starting near the island's southern coast near Pansand Resort, we moseyed through a field where coconut trees and orange-red tropical chestnut flowers serve as a picture frames for the Andaman Sea.
-Nearby, a little bungalow that fronts a canal might be the most adorable police station in the world.
+Starting near the island's southern coast near Pansand Resort, mosey through a field where coconut trees and tropical chestnut flowers serve as picture frames for the Andaman Sea.
+Nearby, a little bungalow might just be the most adorable police station in the world.

-Highlighting islander priorities, the largest patch of beachfront is occupied by Bulon's modest school.
-This is the only Thai island we know of where teachers rent out a few simple bungalows overlooking the sea and a breezy football pitch near the rundown basketball court.
+Highlighting islander priorities, the largest and best patch of beachfront is backed by Bulon's modest school.
+This is the only island we know of where teachers rent out a few simple bungalows overlooking the sea and a breezy soccer pitch near the rundown basketball court.
 It may sound like an odd arrangement, but like most things on Bulon, it all fits together when you see it.

-The path cuts southwest through the centre of the island, winding alongside Bulon’s only freshwater stream.
-Wells that have been dug here explain why a cluster of Chao Lae sea gypsies built their village on the sand nearby.
-The bay's namesake mango tree fell during a storm in 2012, but the handmade crab and squid traps, buoys and boat parts are still piled high.
+From here the trail cuts southwest through the centre of the island, winding alongside Bulon’s only freshwater stream.
+Wells that have been dug here explain why some Chao Lae families built their village on the sand of nearby Ao Mamuang.
+The namesake mango tree fell during a storm in 2012, but the handmade squid traps and buoys are still piled high.

-Having covered every corner of Bulon apart from the western jungle that locals avoid due to the ghosts, it was time for a swim at the main beach that stretches near the school and Bulone Resort.
-Shaded by coconut and casuarina trees and with pink flower blossoms popping up amid fine coral sand kissed by clear cerulean water, it can hold its own among some of Thailand's best beaches.
+Having covered almost every corner of Bulon apart from the western jungle that locals avoid due to the ghosts, it was time for a swim back at the main beach that stretches near the school and Bulone Resort.
+Shaded by coconut and casuarina trees with pink blossoms popping up amid fine sand kissed by clear water, this “School Beach” can hold its own among some of Thailand's best.

-Ko Bulon is so small that we did this walk in half a day, which included two leisurely meals and stops to check out the resorts.
-Tiny shops and resorts sell water along the way.
-Strategically placed info boards will even tell you what birds, flowers, butterflies and snakes (?) you're seeing.
+Bulon is so small that we did this walk in half a day, which included a leisurely meal and stops to check out the resorts.
+Strategically placed info boards will tell you about the birds, flowers, butterflies and snakes.
 Bring binoculars and you might spot a Nicobar pigeon or orange-bellied flower pecker.
-Paths are easy to follow and motorbike traffic minimal.